dizzybeaver/SIMA/context/SESSION-START-Quick-Context.md

 3. Implement all 3 layers
 4. Verify with LESS-15
 5. [NEW] Output as complete file artifacts (SIMAv4)
-6. [NEW] Use cache-busting when fetching existing files (WISD-06, DEC-24)
+6. [NEW] Use fileserver.php for fresh files

 ### Reporting Errors (Workflow-02)
 1. Check known bugs (NM06/Bugs)